paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-003-forests-forest-service-reforestation-management.md

 ## § 583j–8.
 Authorization of appropriations
 **(a) Startup funds** For the purposes of [section 583j–3 of this title](./chapter-003-forests-forest-service-reforestation-management.md#section-583j-3), there are authorized to be appropriated $1,000,000.

-**(b) Matching funds** For the purposes of [section 583j–3 of this title](./chapter-003-forests-forest-service-reforestation-management.md#section-583j-3), during the five-year period beginning October 1, 1992, there are authorized to be appropriated $1,000,000 annually to the Secretary of Agriculture to be made available to the Foundation to match, on a one-for-one basis, private contributions made to the Foundation.
+**(b) Matching funds** For the purposes of [section 583j–3 of this title](./chapter-003-forests-forest-service-reforestation-management.md#section-583j-3), there are authorized to be appropriated $3,000,000 for each of fiscal years 2016 through 2018 to the Secretary of Agriculture to be made available to the Foundation to match, on a one-for-one basis, private contributions made to the Foundation.

 ### Statutory Notes

 #### Amendments
+2015—Subsec. (b).
+Pub.
+L. 114–54 substituted “there are authorized to be appropriated $3,000,000 for each of fiscal years 2016 through 2018” for “during the five-year period beginning October 1, 1992, there are authorized to be appropriated $1,000,000 annually”.

 1993—Subsec. (b).
 Pub.
 L. 103–106 substituted “beginning October 1, 1992” for “following November 16, 1990”.